elfprince13/FreeBuild/README.md

 * Open the Eclipse that has Scala IDE/PyDev/AntlrIDE.
 * File -> Import -> General -> Existing Projects into Workspace
 * Browse to select the FreeBuild root directory.
 Make sure "Search for nested projects is checked", and "Copy projects into workspace" is unchecked.
 Select the four listed projects: FreeBuildJ, GLSLParser, LDrawParser, and lwjglg2d.
 Press Finish.
 * Open the Eclipse preferences, go to PyDev, then Interpreters, then click Jython Interpreter.
 * Click "New", enter "Jython 2.7 beta" as the interpreter name, and browse to select the standalone jar in `shared-libs`.
 * It will complain that it couldn't find the Python stdlib.
 Press "Proceed anyways", then select the new interpreter from the list, and switch to the Libraries tab below.
 Press "New Jar/Zips", and select the standalone jar again.
 Press Open, Apply, and Ok.
 * In the sidebar, now select Java, Build path, and User Libraries.
 You'll now add 5 User Libaries.
 For each, you'll press "New", enter the designated name, make sure "System library" is **not** checked, and press OK.
 Then press Add JARs, add the JARs directed, and follow any additional steps listed.
 	1. ANTLRv4 -> Add your `antlr-runtime` jar from `shared-libs` (or `antlr-complete` if you downloaded that instead)
 	2. CSSBox -> Add the `cssbox-complete.jar` that you either downloaded or built yourself.
 CSSBox depends on a conflicting version of antlr, so that script repackages dependencies nicely to avoid making a mess.
 Otherwise you'll likely get an error along the lines of

-``
+<pre><code>
 Exception in thread "main" Traceback (most recent call last):
   File "/Users/thomas/FreeBuild/FreeBuildJ/scripts/ui/__init__.py", line 36, in configure_ui
     main_menu.init(driver.getUiHandle(),dim)